GIT-Date/GIT-Date/README.md

 - Go to [Git Date Repo](https://github.com/GIT-Date/GIT-Date)

-- Clone Repo to you local computer
+- Clone Repo to you local computer and idea . in the terminal

 -  Make changes to the application properties to add your password